GreyKeenan/dukesup/index.md

 Playing Your CASTLE
 --------------------------------------------------

-This is a special move you can use to end the game.

-You cannot intentionally eliminate your own CASTLE to end the game.
-However, you can attempt to play your own CASTLE in order to take the opponent's.
+You may attempt to play your own CASTLE in order to take the opponent's and end the game.
-You must take the opponent's CASTLE in this turn.
+Because you are playing your own CASTLE, you *must* take the opponent's in this turn.

-If your CASTLE is face-up, this can be done easily.
+You cannot end the game by only taking your own CASTLE.

-Simply grab the CASTLE and play it to the board just as any other card.
+To use your CASTLE, play it in runs/sets just like any other card.
-If you made a mistake and you are unable to take the opponent's CASTLE, you must put your CASTLE back and return the table to a valid state.
+If you are unable to take the opponent's CASTLE, you must return your CASTLE to its position, face-up.

-If your CASTLE is face-down, you must flip it up to make this move.
-If you are then unable to take the opponent's CASTLE, your CASTLE remains face-up.

 Scoring
 ==================================================

 At the end of the game, the player with the most cards on the table wins.
+This includes runs/sets, remaining DUKES, and remaining CASTLES.
 Any cards of your color are considered yours.
-This includes any cards in runs/sets, as well as any remaining CASTLES and DUKES.
-All cards count as 1.

 <br>